-I use YourSuper Muscle Power in this one, but again, you might use substitutes.
+I use YourSuper Plant Protein in this one, but again, you might use substitutes.
 I think any vanilla/neutral/banana protein powder would work.
-I like Muscle Power because it has only a handful of ingredients, it gives energy (due to maca) and the taste is only slightly sweet, mostly neutral.
+I like Plant Protein because it has only a handful of ingredients, it gives energy (due to maca) and the taste is only slightly sweet, mostly neutral.
 I use this mix regularly, even during my detox.

 I also added one serving (2 tsp) of YourSuper Plant Collagen because yes, it’s probably the cleanest “collagen” support out there, but it’s also YUMMY!
 I love it in lattes, too, because it gives this light creaminess to them.
-But because of the vanilla and lucuma, I also like to add it to muffins and pancakes, for extra sweetness.
-BUT, although it’s encouraged, it’s also totally optional.
+But because of the vanilla and lucuma, I also like to add this mix to muffins and pancakes, for extra sweetness.
+That said, it’s encouraged, yet totally optional.

 - 1/2 cup almond flour.

-- 4 tbsp YS Muscle power mix (you can sub for vanilla/neutral/banana protein powder, around 30-32 gr).
+- 4 tbsp YS Plant Protein mix (you can sub for vanilla/neutral/banana protein powder, around 30-32 gr).

 - 1 tsp baking powder.

 - 1/2 cup nut/seed butter of choice.
 (I used Artisana pecan butter).

 - 1/2 cup pumpkin puree.